networknt/light-doc/content/en/service/proxy/benchmark.md

 ### Light-4j with Proxy

-With both Light-4j and Spring Boot implementations are Dockerized, we can start use the light-proxy docker image with externalized config folder in front of the backend API.
+With both Light-4j and Spring Boot implementations are Dockerized, we can start using the light-proxy docker image with externalized config folder in front of the backend API.

 ```
 docker-compose -f docker-compose-light-4j.yml up
 ```

-run wrk on port 8000
+run the wrk on port 8000

 ```
 cd ~/networknt/light-example-4j/proxy